adrianog3/nodejs-typescript/README.md

 }
 ```

 > Change the settings according to your need.
-See the [official documentation](https://prettier.io/docs/en/options.html) for more details.
+See the [prettier options](https://prettier.io/docs/en/options.html) for more details.

-If you are using VSCode, you need to disable the following setting into [`settings.json`](https://code.visualstudio.com/docs/getstarted/settings) file to avoid conflicts with ESLint rules:
+If you are using [VSCode](https://code.visualstudio.com/), you need to disable the following setting into [`settings.json`](https://code.visualstudio.com/docs/getstarted/settings) file to avoid conflicts with ESLint rules:

 ```diff
 {